Pathwise stochastic integrals for model free finance: Model free It o integration

-Since this is summable in $m$, the claim follows from Borel Cantelli (which only requires countable subadditivity and can thus be applied for the outer measure $\oP$). \end{proof}
+Since this is summable in $m$, the claim follows from Borel Cantelli (which only requires countable subadditivity and can thus be applied for the outer measure $\oP$). \end{pf}

-\begin{rmk} The speed of convergence~\eqref{eq:ito integral rate} is better than the one that can be obtained using the arguments in~\cite{Karandikar1995}, where the summability of $(c_m)$ is needed. \end{rmk}
+\begin{rmk} The speed of convergence~\eqref{eq:ito integral rate} is better than the one that can be obtained using the arguments in~\cite {Karandikar1995}, where the summability of $(c_m)$ is needed. \end{rmk}

-\begin{rmk} It would be desirable to extend the robust It\^o integral obtained in Theorem~\ref{thm:int} to general locally square integrable integrands, that is adapted processes $H$ with measurable trajectories and such that $\int_0^t H^2_s(\omega) \dd \langle S \rangle_s (\omega) < \infty$ for all $t$ and for all $\omega$ which have a continuous quadratic variation $\langle S \rangle(\omega)$ up to time $t$.
+\begin{rmk} It would be desirable to extend the robust It\^o integral obtained in Theorem~\ref{thmm:int} to general locally square integrable integrands, that is adapted processes $H$ with measurable trajectories and such that $\int_0^t H^2_s(\omega) \,\dd\langle S \rangle_s (\omega) < \infty$ for all $t$ and for all $\omega$ which have a continuous quadratic variation $\langle S \rangle(\omega)$ up to time $t$.
 The reason why our methods break down in this setting is that our ``model free version of It\^o's isometry'' requires as input a uniform bound on the integrand.
-However, even with the restriction to c\`adl\`ag integrands our robust It\^o integral is suitable for all (financial) applications which use Karandikar's pathwise stochastic integral~\cite{Karandikar1995}, with the great advantage of being a ``model free'' and not just a ``quasi sure'' object.\\ Similarly, it would be nice to have an extension of Theorem~\ref{thm:int} to c\`adl\`ag integrators.
+However, even with the restriction to c\`adl\`ag integrands our robust It\^o integral is suitable for all (financial) applications which use Karandikar's pathwise stochastic integral~\cite {Karandikar1995}, with the great advantage of being a ``model free'' and not just a ``quasi sure'' object.

+Similarly, it would be nice to have an extension of Theorem~\ref {thmm:int} to c\`adl\`ag integrators.
 Unfortunately, neither the outer measure $\overline{P}$ nor Vovk's outer measure $\overline{Q}$ have an obvious reasonable extension to the space $D([0,T],\mathbb{R}^d)$ of all c\`adl\`ag functions.
 The problem is that on this space there are no non-zero admissible strategies.
 As initiated in \cite{Vovk2011}, it is possible to consider $\overline{P}$ or $\overline{Q}$ on the subspace of all paths in $D([0,T],\mathbb{R}^d)$ whose jump size at time $t>0$ is bounded by a function of their supremum up to time $t$.
-However, it would be necessary to develop new techniques to obtain Theorem~\ref{thm:int} in this setting since for instance the pathwise Hoeffding inequality (Lemma~\ref{l:hoeffding}) would not be applicable anymore. \end{rmk}
+However, it would be necessary to develop new techniques to obtain Theorem~\ref{thmm:int} in this setting since, for instance, the pathwise Hoeffding inequality (Lemma~\ref{l:hoeffding}) would not be applicable anymore. \end{rmk}